 When determining whether prevention treatment is appropriate for an HAE patient, frequency of attacks is not the only criterion.2 Disease severity can be different for each patient, so treatment plans should be personalized based on individual needs.1-3 When evaluating your patients, several important factors should be included in consideration of prevention therapy, and include the following:

 Past laryngeal attacks4

 Patient experience and preference1

 Patient input is important in determining overall disease burden.
-When talking with your patients, consider discussing:
+When talking with your patients and their caregivers, consider discussing:

 Therapy administration options1